cubewise-code/tm1py/README.rst

 Installation
 =======================
-download TM1py.py file and copy it into your project folder.
+Download TM1py.py file and copy it into your project folder.

 Contribution
 =======================